yangliuy/NeuralResponseRanking/README.md

 # NeuralResponseRanking
-The data and code on response ranking in information-seeking conversations of SIGIR'18 paper
+The data and code on response ranking in information-seeking conversations of our SIGIR'18 paper